Co-Occurring Disorders and Addiction Treatment: What the Research Shows

 Related Blogs

 Living with both addiction and mental health challenges can feel overwhelming.
-Many individuals experience not just substance use disorder (SUD) but also conditions such as depression, anxiety, PTSD, or trauma-related disorders.
+Many individuals experience not just substance use disorder but also conditions such as depression, anxiety, PTSD, or trauma-related disorders.
 This is known as a co-occurring disorder, also called dual diagnosis.

 Understanding Co-Occurring Disorders